erepich/youtube/README.md

 ## YouTube Video Search
-* This is a singlepage react app that connects to youtube api to search and returns image, title description and comments.
+* This is a singlepage React app that connects to YouTube api to search and returns image, title description and comments.
 * The app allows for sorting by clicking on the relevance, rating and date buttons.

 ## Getting Started